Saving a deposit for your first home

 The bigger a deposit you have, the cheaper your mortgage will be.

-Obviously, there is no set amount everyone should save to as property prices vary widely depending on type, condition and area.
-However, Which? report that in recent years a 20% deposit has become the norm for first-time buyers.
+Property prices vary widely depending on type, condition and area, however, Which? report that in recent years a 20% deposit has become the norm for first-time buyers.

 If you are struggling to save to that level, smaller deposits can be a viable option when paired with a generous first-time buyer mortgage rate.
 If you can afford to save a larger amount, though, the best value mortgages usually require a deposit of between 25%-40%.